THESE ARE THE LAST FEW OF THIS WONDERFUL PRINT. SOON TO BE UNAVAILABLE AND PRICES WILL ROCKET.

 These posters are from the first and only print run and there are few left worldwide.

 Andy Warhol created the Chanel No5 poster circa 1985 as part of his ADS series of prints.
-Chanel having the rights to use the image waited until 1997 to make the posters available to the general public for advertising.
+Chanel having the rights to use the image waited until 1997 to make the posters available to the general public and for advertising.
 The images were used in a campaign from June 1997.
-Postcards given out at parfumeries in France using the Warhol image on one side and offering the perfume on the other.
-The text said that a limited edition poster celebrating Warhol and Chanel would be available for a limited time at parfumeries, department stores etc and that is where the 22×29 edition comes from.
-With the purchase of a bottle of Chanel N5 could have the Warhol Posters.
-The larger 47×67 inch size was used in June of 1997 at Bus Stops in Paris.
+Postcards were given out at parfumeries in France using the Warhol image on one side and offering the perfume on the other.
+The text said that a limited edition poster celebrating Warhol and Chanel would be available for a limited time at parfumeries and department stores such as Galeries Lafayette, Nouvelle Galeries etc as a gift only with the purchase of Chanel No5 and that is where the 22 x 29 edition comes from.

 This poster is from the 1997 promotion and not a modern reproduction.

 The Warhol Foundation states;

 “The Foundation rigorously protects itself against unauthorized uses of its copyrights and trademarks.
 Through outside counsel and in conjunction with Artists Rights Society and its sister societies worldwide, the Foundation aggressively pursues and takes appropriate action against all unlawful uses of its intellectual property.”